MCML: A Novel Memory-based Contrastive Meta-Learning Method for Few Shot Slot Tagging

 \subsection{Implementation Details}

-We take the pre-trained uncased \verb|BERT-Base| \citep{devlin2019bert} as encoder to embed words into contextual related vectors.
-We use \verb|ADAM| \citep{kingma2014adam} to train the model with a learning rate of 1e-5, a weight decay of 5e-5 and batch size of 1.
-And we set the distance function as \verb|VPB| \citep{zhu2020vector}.
+We take the pre-trained uncased \verb|BERT-Base| \cite{devlin2019bert} as an encoder to embed words into contextually related vectors in all experiments.
+Following the setting in \cite{zhu2020vector}, we use \verb|ADAM| \cite{kingma2014adam} to train the model with a learning rate of 1e-5, a weight decay of 5e-5.
+And we set the distance function as \verb|VPB| \cite{zhu2020vector}.
 To prevent the impact of randomness, we test each experiment 10 times with different random seeds following \cite{hou2020fewshot}.
 For adaption from memory, we set the iteration as 1000, and $\alpha$ from $[0.1, 0.3, 0.5, 0.7, 0.9]$ and report the best result.